North Carolina vs. Kentucky College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 North Carolina Performance Insights

-- The Tar Heels are outscoring opponents by 11.4 points per game with a +103 scoring differential overall.
-They put up 85.1 points per game (24th in college basketball) and give up 73.7 per contest (249th in college basketball).
+- The Tar Heels average 85.1 points per game (24th in college basketball) while allowing 73.7 per outing (249th in college basketball).
+They have a +103 scoring differential overall and outscore opponents by 11.4 points per game.

-- North Carolina is 89th in the country at 38.8 rebounds per game.
-That's 4.9 more than the 33.9 its opponents average.
+- North Carolina wins the rebound battle by 4.9 boards on average.
+It records 38.8 rebounds per game, which ranks 89th in college basketball, while its opponents grab 33.9 per outing.

-- North Carolina knocks down 7.7 three-pointers per game (163rd in college basketball) at a 35.9% rate (95th in college basketball), compared to the 8.2 its opponents make while shooting 32.6% from deep.
+- North Carolina makes 7.7 three-pointers per game (163rd in college basketball) at a 35.9% rate (95th in college basketball), compared to the 8.2 its opponents make while shooting 32.6% from beyond the arc.

-- North Carolina has committed 1.1 fewer turnovers per game than its opponents, averaging 9.7 (42nd in college basketball play) while forcing 10.8 (286th in college basketball).
+- North Carolina has had fewer turnovers than its opponents this season, committing 9.7 per game (42nd in college basketball action) while forcing 10.8 (286th in college basketball).

 Kentucky Performance Insights

-- Kentucky comes out on top in the rebound battle by an average of 1.6 boards.
-It records 37.8 rebounds per game (133rd in college basketball) compared to its opponents' 36.2.
+- Kentucky wins the rebound battle by an average of 1.6 boards.
+It pulls down 37.8 rebounds per game (133rd in college basketball) compared to its opponents' 36.2.

-- Kentucky makes 10.7 three-pointers per game (11th in college basketball) while shooting 41.4% from deep (fourth-best in college basketball).
-It is making 1.7 more threes than its opponents, who drain 9.0 per game at 32.7%.
+- Kentucky hits 1.7 more threes per contest than the opposition, 10.7 (11th in college basketball) compared to its opponents' 9.

-- Kentucky has committed 8.8 turnovers per game (12th in college basketball), 5.5 fewer than the 14.3 it forces (62nd in college basketball).
+- Kentucky has typically won the turnover battle this season, committing 8.8 per game (12th in college basketball) while forcing 14.3 (62nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.